 Caring for Contact Lenses and Glasses: What You Should Know

 Contact lenses sit directly on your eye, so it’s important that you give them the utmost care.
-This will include using multipurpose care solutions or hydrogen peroxide care solutions depending on your eye doctor’s recommendations.
+This will include using multipurpose care solutions or hydrogen peroxide care solutions.
 You can avoid these concerns by switching to daily contact lenses.
-Prescription eyeglasses also require special care in order to prevent scratching of the lenses and misalignment of frames.
+Prescription glasses require special care to protect the lenses and frames.

 Caring for Contact Lenses

-There are a wide variety of lens care systems out there.
-However, they can be broken down into two different types:
+There is a wide variety of lens care systems out there.
+However, proper contact lens care can be broken down into two different types:

 • Multipurpose care solutions